Academic Standards and Policies

-A student wishing an official transcript of his/her records sent to another college, university or professional school, or for other purposes can order online transcripts.
+A student wishing an official transcript of his/her records to be sent to another college, university or professional school, or for other purposes can order transcripts online.
 Students and alumni are able to order their official transcripts 24 hours a day, seven days a week.
 Transcripts can be sent electronically or mailed as a hard copy, depending on the receiving institution or destination.

-- Log in to your myLakeland account and click on "Student/Student Records/Request Official Transcript."
+- Log in to your myLakeland account and click on "Student/myRECORDS/Request Official Transcript."

 - If you cannot access your myLakeland account, you can request and pay via the Online Request for Transcript of Record Form.

 - There is a transcript fee of $5 per copy.

 Official transcripts will not be released until all financial obligations to the college are satisfied.